How to Become a Management Consultant: A Roadmap [updated 2022]

 It is less important to show them you have done consulting before (most applicants have had little to no consulting experience) and more important to show them you have the relevant skills to do the job.

-My Consulting Offer has helped almost 85% of the people we’ve worked with get a job in management consulting.
+My Consulting Offer has helped 89.6% of the people we’ve worked with get a job in management consulting.
 We want you to be successful in your consulting interviews too.
 For example, here is how Carolyn was able to get her offer from McKinsey:

-Jump down to our 6 tips on becoming a management consultant or see our page on writing consulting cover letters for even more details on how to best present your experience for consulting applications.
+Ready to get started on your path to consulting?
+Jump down to our 6 tips on getting into consulting or see our page on writing consulting cover letters for even more details on how to best present your experience for consulting applications.

 Get your application noticed with these insider tricks from former McKinsey, Bain, and BCG Recruiting Managers.